PragnyaKalvakol/GDP-I-GROUP-4/README.md

 <p>When using fragments, the app bar can be implemented as an ActionBar that is owned by the host activity or a toolbar within your fragment's layout.
 Ownership of the app bar varies depending on the needs of your app.</p>

 #### Register
-<p>It is the page which allows the user to type in the details like name,password,emailid,contact details and location details.</p>
+<p>It is the page which allows the user to type in the details like name,password,emailid,contact details and location details.
+Our basic register page has fields like name, email, password, confirm password, phone and location</p>

 #### Plugins
 <p>UI Plugins provide a way to include Javascript and CSS files in various parts of the Rundeck GUI's HTML pages.</p>